 Why you should go to Designspiration for web design inspiration

 This is definitely one of my favorites — in part because you can use it as more of a utility than a passive inspiration tool.
-Calltoidea features web design inspiration in categories for almost every page a designer might come across in her career.
+Calltoidea features web design inspiration in categories for almost every page a designer might come across in their career.
 Packed with everything from 404 pages to admin dashboards, Calltoidea can help you can find great designs to build off or deviate from whenever you need them.

 Why you should go to Calltoidea for web design inspiration

 Robust assortment of page categories

 As designers, we sometimes get caught up in the really fun work we get to do, like homepages, leading us to focus less on the vital but “boring” pages that hit visitors at crucial/emotional times (such as login, 404, pricing, etc.).